JuliaGNI/PoincareInvariants.jl/docs/src/second_poincare_invariants.md

 true
 ```

-We can see that the answer is accurate within a few machine epsilon.
+We can see that the answer is accurate within five times machine epsilon.
-If we now evolve each point forward in time, we should see that the invariant is indeed conserved.
+If we now evolve each point forward in time, we should see that the invariant is conserved.

 ```jldoctest usage
 julia> function free_particle!(state, δt)